creditimpact/PURAIFY/engines/execution/README.md

 ## 🚧 Development Notes

 - Basic Vault integration implemented for the `send_slack` action.
 The engine fetches a token via `GET /vault/token/:project/slack` and logs the action.
+- Missing tokens now return a clear `404` error instead of a generic `500`.
 - The engine will evolve to support retries, fallback handlers, and async task queues.
 - Logs should be structured and sent to Logs Engine in the future.